mrKlava/mrKlava/README.md

 ## Few words About Me
 - :anchor: Ex professional seafarer in Oil & Gas industry
 - :computer: Started to learn coding in middle of 2020 as hobby on vacation
-- :book: Now deeply learning Front End Web development
+- :book: Now deeply learning Full Stack Web developmnetn
 - :running: Amature runner who made a marathon
 - :mount_fuji: Trying to keep active lifestyle with traveling